tdwg/bdq/tg2/_review/docs/tutorial/index.md

 This “run → analyze patterns → fix causes → re-run” loop is a Quality Control workflow pattern supported by the BDQ Tests and the Fitness For Use Framework.

-#### 8.2.6 Example Quality Control Workflow Validated Distribution Authority Use Case
+#### 8.2.6 Example Quality Control Workflow Validated Distribution Authority Use Case (non-normative)

 Let's assume that we've got a set of distribution data, and that we can map that data onto the `Information Elements` required by the `SingleRecord` `Validations` in our `ValidationPolicy` for the **Validated Distribution Authority** `Use Case`, and that we have implemented those `Validations` in some execution framework.